omarcostahamido/PVM/README.md

 ## Videos

-Please save all the videos in the `/home/pi/Videos/` folder for autostart.
+Please save all the videos in the `/home/{your_user_name}/Videos/` folder for autostart.
+On Rapsberry Pi, your default directory should be `/home/pi/Videos/`.

 ## Running